anthony-halim/dotfiles/README.md

 > ```Powershell
 > # Given installation dir: "C:\Program Files\Wezterm"
 > # Given local repository configuration: "\\wsl.localhost\Ubuntu\home\anthonyhalim\repos\personal\dotfiles"
-> New-Item -Path "C:\Program Files\WezTerm\wezterm.lua" -ItemType SymbolicLink -Value "\\wsl.localhost\Ubuntu\home\anthonyhalim\repos\personal\dotfiles\wezterm\wezterm-wsl.lua"
+> New-Item -Path "C:\Program Files\WezTerm\wezterm.lua" -ItemType SymbolicLink -Value "\\wsl.localhost\Ubuntu\home\anthonyhalim\repos\personal\dotfiles\wezterm\wezterm.lua"
 > ```

 Below is a screenshot of a snippet of the script run:

 ![image](https://github.com/anthony-halim/dotfiles/assets/50617144/2ed8a968-4f67-4555-a6f6-6838503c5229)

+---

 ## 🤔 FAQ

 **Q: Why not use third-party keyboard managers?**

-> There are lots of third-party software that aids key swapping to an extensive degree of customisation (for example, [Karabiner](https://github.com/pqrs-org/Karabiner-Elements) for MacOS, [xcape](https://github.com/alols/xcape) for Linux).
+> There are lots of third-party softwares that aid key swapping to an extensive degree of customisation (for example, [Karabiner](https://github.com/pqrs-org/Karabiner-Elements) for MacOS, [xcape](https://github.com/alols/xcape) for Linux).
 However, you may not want (or be allowed) to install third-party software that customises close to the firmware level.
 >
 > Due to this, I opt to use built-in or officially supported by the OS, albeit it supports less extensive customisation.
 >